Hirving Lozano: Return to PSV

 On 1 September 2023, PSV announced they had reached an agreement with Napoli to re-sign Lozano to a five-year contract.
 He was given the number 27 shirt.
 On 29 October, he scored his first hat-trick at the club in a 5–2 victory over Ajax, to be the first player to achieve this feat for PSV against their rivals since Mark van Bommel in 2005.
 Lozano won the Eredivisie title following a 4–2 win over Sparta Rotterdam.

 At the start of the 2024–25 season, on 10 August 2024, Lozano scored a brace against Waalwijk in a 5–1 win.

 San Diego

-On 6 June 2024, Major League Soccer club San Diego FC announced that Lozano would join the club ahead of their 2025 inaugural season, signing a four-year contract through 2028 for approximately $12 million, set to be activated on 1 January 2025.
+On 6 June 2024, Major League Soccer club San Diego FC announced the signing of Lozano on a four-year contract.
+He officially joined the team on 1 January 2025.
 In the process, Lozano became the first Designated Player in the history of the club.

 On 23 February, Lozano made his debut with the club in their inaugural match against LA Galaxy, providing an assist in the first goal in a 2–0 away victory.
 On 5 April, Lozano scored his first goal with San Diego, in a 3–0 home victory over Seattle Sounders FC.
 On May 3, Lozano scored a brace and contributed two assists in San Diego's 5–0 victory over Dallas.
+On 4 October, during a match against Houston Dynamo, Lozano was substituted at halftime, which led to a verbal altercation with head coach Mikey Varas.
+He was subsequently dropped from the squad.

+In January 2026, Tyler Heaps, sporting director of San Diego, announced that Lozano was no longer part of the club's plans.

+Loan to LA Galaxy

+On 7 August 2026, Lozano joined LA Galaxy on loan through the end of December 2026.
+He made his debut for the club on 15 August, marking his first competitive appearance in nine months, coming on as a substitute during the second-half against Houston Dynamo in a 1–0 loss.
+Lozano scored his first goal with the club in a 3–1 loss against his former club, San Diego.